movermeyer/circleci-github-actions/README.md

   * Make sure to copy down the access token it generates.
 2. Create a new CircleCI environment variable, either on the CircleCI project, or within a CircleCI scope used by the CircleCI project.
   * Name it `GITHUB_PERSONAL_ACCESS_TOKEN` and copy the access token that GitHub generated in the last step.
     * If for some reason your project/scope already has a `GITHUB_PERSONAL_ACCESS_TOKEN`, use a different name instead.
-You will use that new name as an override when calling commands.
+You will use that new name to override the `github_personal_access_token` parameter when calling commands.

 ## Commands